 Unlike rates on a traditional loan, the interest rate (the annual percentage rate or APR) for tax refund loans can be more than 100%.
 Moreover, many tax preparers misleadingly describe tax refund loans as “interest free” or low cost when, in fact, tax preparers pack these loans with numerous fees to drain as much revenue as possible from consumers.
 To obtain a tax refund loan, consumers may be charged the following fees in addition to a tax preparation fee: a bank fee, software or technology fee, service bureau fee and transmitter fee.
 In addition, tax preparers often charge consumers who obtain tax refund loans a much higher fee for tax preparation.

 Protections for Illinois Consumers and Active Duty Service Members

 The Military Lending Act caps the interest rate at 36% for tax refund loans sold to active duty service members.
 If you are an active duty service member and feel that you’ve been sold a tax refund loan with an interest rate that exceeds this cap, please contact the Attorney General’s Military and Veterans Hotline at 1-800-382-3000 (TTY: 1-800-964-3013).

-Madigan is aggressively pursuing fraudulent tax preparers and returning money to taxpayers and the state.
-Over the past few weeks, Attorney General Madigan has shut down a Chicago tax preparer for allegedly defrauding consumers out of an estimated $200,000 in outlawed fees and announced the indictment of two tax preparers for allegedly filing fraudulent tax returns and defrauding the state out of more than $400,000.
+Attorney General's Office is aggressively pursuing fraudulent tax preparers and returning money to taxpayers and the state.
+Attorney General's Office has shut down a Chicago tax preparer for allegedly defrauding consumers out of an estimated $200,000 in outlawed fees and announced the indictment of two tax preparers for allegedly filing fraudulent tax returns and defrauding the state out of more than $400,000.